mbeaudor/mbeaudor.github.io/content/authors/admin/_index.md

 #       Recognized for contributions to scaling laws in deep learning.
 ---

-I am a Postdoctoral Researcher at Princeton University in the Dept of the High Meadows Environemental Institute (HMEI; NJ USA).
+I am a Postdoctoral Research Associate at Princeton University in the High Meadows Environmental Institute (HMEI; NJ USA).
-My work focuses on the global modelling of the Nitrogen Cycle at the interface between land and atmosphere.
+My work focuses on resolving nitrogen-gaseous pathways in the atmosphere-plant-microbial-soil continuum within the NOAA/GFDL Earth System Modeling Framework.
+I am implementing soil microbial N dynamics based on the MIMICS (MIcrobial-Mineral Carbon Stabilization) scheme in the Land Model of the NOAA/GFDL ESM, and integrating other biotic and abiotic processes and related N emissions (nitrification, denitrification losses, and volatilization).

-While I had a special focus on agricultural ammonia during my PhD at LSCE (Laboratoire des Sciences du Climat et de l&rsquo;Environnement), my current interest goes beyond one species and aim at investigating microbial-plant_soil N interactions including their changes with climate and land use using the NOAA-GFDL Land Model.
+During my PhD at LSCE (Laboratoire des Sciences du Climat et de l'Environnement), I specialized in global modeling of agricultural ammonia emissions and their impacts on atmospheric chemistry and climate.
+My thesis received congratulations from the jury commission and focused on developing comprehensive models to understand how agricultural practices affect atmospheric composition.